|khyrenbach 'at' hpu 'dot' edu|

 The conservation applications of this research include identifying important habitats for the development of spatially-explicit protective measures (e.g., marine protected areas), highlighting potential threats on protected species from anthropogenic activities (e.g., fisheries overlap), and using these far-ranging species as biological sensors of the incidence and magnitude of marine pollution (e.g., plastic ingestion).

-In addition to teaching and student research, I contribute towards collaborative initiatives for seabird research, marine conservation and resource management.
+In addition to teaching and mentoring undergraduate and graduate students, I contribute towards collaborative initiatives for seabird conservation, marine debris research, and marine protected areas..

-Currently, I am participating in the following fora:
+Currently, I am participating in the following marine conservation fora: